Olympus E-M10 III vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the E-M10 III and the GX8 have been discontinued, but can regularly be found used on eBay.
+The GX8 was replaced by the Panasonic GX9, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Olympus E-M10 III better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.